-Instead, we will be hosting Monday Miles with a Mission on campus throughout the semester.
-Meet us in front of Schine Student Center around 11:30am for a chance to learn about an aspect of wellness, take a 20 minute walk to tour our beautiful campus, and meet a new coworker!
-Check back for a full schedule of Monday Miles with a Mission.
+We are hosting Monday Miles with a Mission on campus throughout the semester.
+Meet us in front of the Arch and the Barnes Center around 12:00 pm for a chance to learn about an aspect of wellness, take a 20-minute walk to tour our beautiful campus, and meet a new coworker!
+Look below for a full schedule of Monday Miles with a Mission being held this semester.

 Walk a Monday Mile to Start Your Healthy Monday

 What is the Monday Mile?

 The Monday Mile is one-mile route mapped out as a way to increase physical activity and connection with others.
 Our Monday Mile locations are marked with signs that contain maps, directional arrows, and distance markers so all you have to do is follow the signs.
 How easy is that?
 We strive to make the Monday Mile inclusive and accessible for everyone.
 Learn more about accessibility and the Monday Mile.